-How to tell if a Hublot is real or fake
+How to know if your Hublot is real or fake

 To tell if a Hublot watch is real or fake, make sure to check the elements on the dial.
 Fake watches always have their elements improperly positioned and aligned, while genuine pieces are always flawless.